Master in Nursing by Research

 Yes, qualifications recognized as equivalent by the Malaysian government are accepted.

-In the Master of Nursing (Public Health) program, credit transfers are typically not allowed.
+In the Master in Nursing (By Research) program, credit transfers are typically not allowed.
 This means that previously earned credits from other institutions or programs may not be accepted.

-Yes, you can study part-time in the Master of Nursing (Public Health) program, which typically spans 2 to 4 years (24 to 48 months).
+Yes, you can study part-time in the Master in Nursing (By Research) program, which typically spans 2 to 4 years (24 to 48 months).

 Teaching /Learning /Assessment